Brightlink01/alx-higher_level_programming/README.md

-This is ALX High level Programing SE program projects Repo
+This is project 3 on python to fullfill the ALX SE High level programing career path